Dogs in hot cars

 Never leave a dog in a car on a warm day, even for a moment.
 'Not long' is too long.

 Dogs succumb to heatstroke quickly in hot weather.
 They cannot sweat in the same way that people can and cannot keep cool as easily as we can.
 Our cars will get very hot in warm weather and leaving your dog unsupervised can be extremely dangerous.
+Dogs who are elderly, flat-faced (brachycephalic), overweight or of a large breed are more at risk of becoming overheated.

 Important